mHemaAP/S8/README.md

 ### 1. model.py

 This file provides different neural network model architectures for image classification.
 This file consists of 4 new classes designed for the tasks of getting best accuracies with Batch Normalization (BN), Group Normalization (GN) and Layer Normalization (LN) - 'Net_10', 'Net_12', 'Net_13', 'Net_14', in addition the older model architectures that were designed for the tasks in S6, S7 assignments.
 All of these are subclasses of `torch.nn.Module` and consists of several convolution layers.
 These network architectures are incremental architectures meant to develop the desired model from scratch with a skeleton architecture, then reduce the model capacity to fit in the 50K parameter criteria, and then bring up model effectiveness with batch normalization, layer normalization, group normalization along with drop out.
 The `forward` method implements the forward pass of the model, and the `summary` method provides a summary of the model's architecture.
-The following shows model summary for 'Net_15' architecture which meets the parameter criteria for Batch Normalization, Layer Normalization, Group Normalizationand which is found to be the best architecture for the task at hand.
+The following shows model (Model-6 in S8_BN_LN_GN_models.ipynb) summary for 'Net_15' architecture which meets the parameter criteria for Batch Normalization, Layer Normalization, Group Normalizationand which is found to be the best architecture for the task at hand.

 #### 1.1 Batch Normalization / Layer Normalization / Group Normalization Summary (Parameter Count = 37,664)
 ```